mattrussi/gitlab-com-runbooks/docs/patroni/user_grants_permission.md

 ## Intro
 PostgreSQL uses the concept of [roles](https://www.postgresql.org/docs/11/user-manag.html) to manage database access.
 The roles are global objects which means that a role doesn't belong to a specific database but all of them and can access all databases if given the appropriate permissions.

-The term of `roles` encapsulates the concepts of groups and users at the same time:
+The term of `roles` encapsulates the concepts of groups and users at the same time.
+In practice, what differences a more abstract "role" with a "user" is the set of `attributes` it has.
+In this example, `LOGIN` and `NOLOGIN` are attributes a role can have.

  * user: can login
  * group: can't login

-In practice, what differences a more abstract "role" with a "user" is the set of `attributes` it has.
-In this example, `LOGIN` and `NOLOGIN` are attributes a role can have.

 In the following sections, we will see  some common activities to manage roles and user in PostgreSQL